arjunkunna/regent-fft/README.md

 To illustrate how to perform a batched transform, let us use the example where you want to perform 7 batches of a 256 x 256 transform.

-In this case, the user creates a 3D interface:
+In this case, the user creates a 3D interface: one dimension more than the dimension of the transform:

 ```lua
 local fft3d_batch = fft.generate_fft_interface(int3d, complex64, complex64)